itchio/itch/docs/installing/linux/ubuntu-and-debian.md

 are the ones that published it, and no one else.

 To allow your package manager to verify those signatures, you need to import our GPG key.
-Youcan do so by running the following command in a terminal:
+You can do so by running the following command in a terminal:

 ```bash
 curl https://dl.itch.ovh/archive.key | sudo apt-key add -